 In addition to improving the safety of private buildings, the Office of Resilience and Capital Planning is making efforts to address publicly owned infrastructure that is vulnerable to failure in an earthquake.
 The primary tools for such analysis include the HAZUS Earthquake Loss Estimation Study and Seismic Hazard Ratings.
-The HAZUS Earthquake Loss Estimation Study is a standardized analysis developed by FEMA to estimate
+The HAZUS Earthquake Loss Estimation Study is a standardized analysis developed by FEMA to estimate the physical and economic impacts for specific earthquake scenarios.
+San Francisco is the first known municipality to have applied the HAZUS methodology at the individual building level, run first in 2013 and updated in 2017.
+The results from the most recent HAZUS analysis are shown in Table 4.1 and shown in the accompanying HAZUS map.

-Seismic Hazard Ratings (SHRs) were first developed in San Francisco in 1992 and are used to assess risk and prioritize seismic-strengthening capital improvements for over 200 public buildings.
-Buildings are rated on a scale from one (best) to four (worst).
+2017 SF HAZUS Results (Dollars in Millions) Hayward M6.9 San Andreas M6.5 San Andreas M7.2 San Andreas M7.9 Structural Damage 107.2 133.4 212.3 353.1 Non-Structural Damage 398.3 545.4 859.7 1,489.3 Subtotal, Building Damage 505.5 678.8 1,072.0 1,842.4 Content Damage 130.1 426.7 523.6 714.3 Operational Losses (Rent, Relocation, and Lost Income) 154.8 191.9 314.7 527.2 Total Economic Impact scale from one (best) to four (worst).
 At present the City has addressed nearly all of the buildings previously identified as SHR4, with the exceptions of 101 Grove Street and 170 Otis, and many of those buildings rated SHR3.
-Updating the ratings is important for the future prioritization of seismically vulnerable structures, and some additional vulnerabilities have been identified this way.
+Updating the ratings is important for the future prioritization of seismically vulnerable structures, and some additional vulnerabilities have been identified this. way.
 City facilities including, police and fire stations, and public health clinics have all been found in need of seismic safety work.
 That information has been incorporated into the prioritized projects of this Plan.